eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.293
+- Mucked around with how hover/refresh work to prevent extra redrawing of Caged Logicat

 ## 3.292
 - Seaish boosts only take 500 purifier/extruder level rather than 1000
 - Now Where Was I boost by waveney